src-dbgr/website-legacy/README.md

-# Legacy Version of my personal Website from 2016
+# Legacy version of my personal Website from 2016
 * Developed with:
   * Gulp
   * Jade (now Pug)